Arthur Zagré: Loan to Utrecht

 On 25 June 2021, Dutch club Utrecht announced the loan signing of Zagré for two seasons with option to buy.

 Excelsior

 On 31 January 2023, Zagré moved on a new loan to Excelsior, also in the Eredivisie.
 On 29 June 2023, Excelsior made the transfer permanent and signed a three-year contract with Zagré.

+Return to Utrecht

+On 11 July 2026, Zagré returned to Utrecht with a three-year contract.

 International career

 Born in France, Zagré is of Burkinabé descent.
-He is a youth international for France.
+He has represented France at youth level.

+In May 2026, Zagré received his first call-up to the Burkina Faso national team.